alfonsof/google-cloud-python-examples/gcloudfunctionhttprequest/README.md

 * You must have a [Google Cloud Platform (GCP)](http://cloud.google.com/) account.

-* The code was written for Python 3 and Google Cloud Python Client Library.
+* The code was written for Python 3.

 ## Using the code